thirotan/jamie/README.md

-# This Application is something like gist.
+# This Application is memo app.